Group method of data handling: History

-genetic selection of pairwise features, Godel's incompleteness theorems and the Gabor's principle of "freedom of decisions choice", the Adhémar's incorrectness and the Beer's principle of external additions.
+genetic selection of pairwise features, Godel's incompleteness theorems and the Gabor's principle of "freedom of decisions choice", and the Beer's principle of external additions.

 GMDH is the original method for solving problems for structural-parametric identification of models for experimental data under uncertainty.
 Such a problem occurs in the construction of a mathematical model that approximates the unknown pattern of investigated object or process.
 It uses information about it that is implicitly contained in data.
 GMDH differs from other methods of modelling by the active application of the following principles: automatic models generation, inconclusive decisions, and consistent selection by external criteria for finding models of optimal complexity.
 It had an original multilayered procedure for automatic models structure generation, which imitates the process of biological selection with consideration of pairwise successive features.
-Such procedure is currently used in Deep learning networks.
+Such procedure is currently used in deep learning networks.
 To compare and choose optimal models, two or more subsets of a data sample are used.
-This makes it possible to avoid preliminary assumptions, because sample division implicitly acknowledges different types of uncertainty during the automatic construction of the optimal model.
+This makes it possible to avoid preliminary assumptions because sample division implicitly acknowledges different types of uncertainty during the automatic construction of the optimal model.

 During development was established an organic analogy between the problem of constructing models for noisy data and signal passing through the channel with noise.
 This made possible to lay the foundations of the theory of noise-immune modelling.
 The main result of this theory is that the complexity of optimal predictive model depends on the level of uncertainty in the data: the higher this level (e.g. due to noise) - the simpler must be the optimal model (with less estimated parameters).
 This initiated the development of the GMDH theory as an inductive method of automatic adaptation of optimal model complexity to the level of noise variation in fuzzy data.
 Therefore, GMDH is often considered to be the original information technology for knowledge extraction from experimental data.